conda/conda-build/docs/source/resources/define-metadata.rst

 This section was added in conda-build 3.0.
 It represents packages that need to be specific to the target platform when the target platform is not necessarily the same as the native build platform.
+Library dependencies (both shared and static) go exclusively in the host section.

-For example, in order for a recipe to "cross-capable", shared libraries requirements must be listed in the host section, rather than the build section, so that the shared libraries that get linked are ones for the target platform, rather than the native build platform.
+For example, in order for a recipe to be "cross-capable", library (both static and/or shared) requirements must be listed in the host section, rather than the build section.
+This is so that the shared libraries that get linked are ones for the target platform, rather than the native build platform.
+Static libraries also go into the host section and must be fitting for the target architecture.
+Note that binary Python import modules are always shared libraries at this point.

 You should also include the base interpreter for packages that need one.
 In other words, a Python package would list ``python`` here and an R package would list ``mro-base`` or ``r-base``.

 .. code-block:: yaml